tsymbaliuk/Google-Home-Timer-on-Sunfounder-Emo-Screen/README.md

 2. Any ESP8266, ESP01 is enough.

-3. Optional.
-Brightness controller that changes LED brightness voltage from low value to high value and takes digital value as input.

-<h2>Schematics</h2>

-<h2>Limitations and ways to improve</h2>

-* Daylight saving time (DST) is not supported yet.

-* Implementation is possible with only one controller, for example, ESP-12.
+<b>Note.</b> Implementation is possible with only one controller, for example, ESP-12.
 But in this case voltage should be around 4V that is high end of ESP8266.
 With 3.3V Sunfounder Emo work is not stable.

+3. SunFounder 24x8 LED Dot Matrix Module-Emo.

+<b>Note.</b> Instead of Sunfounder Emo, any LED matrix or time display like TM1637 can be used.
+In that case controller code should be changed.

-* PWM brightness change seems to be impossible for Sunfounder Emo board.
+4. Optional.
+Brightness controller that changes LED brightness voltage from low value to high value and takes digital value as input.
+PWM brightness change seems to be impossible for Sunfounder Emo board.
 That's why code allows to set it only to 2 discrete values.

-* ESP8266 current consumption is completely unstable, so check for proper power supply and wires.
+<b>Note.</b> ESP8266 current consumption is completely unstable, so check for proper power supply and wires.
 Spikes during packets interchange each second might cause nasty LED blinking.

+<h2>Schematics</h2>

+<h2>Limitations and known issues</h2>

+* Daylight saving time (DST) is not supported yet.

 * In rear cases Google Home do not respond to ESP8266 with proper list of timers.
 In that case clock would be shown for 1-2 seconds until proper answer would be received and timer would be shown again.

 * Max timer time is 99 minutes 59 seconds, max timeout (time after timer fired but wasn't dismissed on Google Home device) is 9 minutes 59 seconds.

-* Instead of Sunfounder Emo, any LED matrix or time display like TM1637 can be used.
-In that case controller code should be changed.

 * Fails during NTP syncronization are not handled.